Understanding SIP Trunk Capacity: Concurrent Call Limits

 Factors Influencing SIP Trunk Capacity

 Think of bandwidth like a highway.
 The more lanes (bandwidth) you have, the more cars (calls) can travel without running into traffic jams.
 If your internet connection doesn’t have enough bandwidth, your calls could end up sounding choppy or might not go through at all.
-It’s essential to ensure your internet connection can handle your call volume, especially during peak hours.
-A good starting point is understanding that each SIP trunking channel requires about 115kbps of internet bandwidth.

 How Many Concurrent Calls Can a SIP Trunk Handle?